MiscellaneousMongoose/Digital-Signal-Design/Assignment 5/README.md

 https://user-images.githubusercontent.com/70534986/159535440-1887b5b3-e867-40fe-a9e4-147ba69593e7.mp4
-#### Above is a bouncing ball with modifications so that the speed is changed along with an additional direction of motion
+#### Above is a bouncing ball with modifications so that the speed is changed along with an additional axis of motion